SaimShaikh/Cloud_Computing/AWS/AWS_VPN.md/Pritunl_VPN_in_AWS.md

-# Setting Up Pritunl VPN on EC2 Ubuntu — End-to-End Guide
+# Setting Up Pritunl VPN on EC2 Ubuntu

 Pritunl is a self-hosted, open-source VPN server with a web-based management console — it's the practical, real-world version of the **Point-to-Site VPN** concept: individual devices (your laptop, phone) connect into it, and it hands each device a private IP so it can reach whatever network you've configured behind it.
 This guide installs it on a single Ubuntu EC2 instance, end to end, with every command run separately and explained.